devnote-dev/license/README.md

 > **Warning**
 > Unknown licenses will cause a compilation error.

-You can also use the `License.load_all` macro to load all available licenses at compile time.

 You can also get all available licenses at runtime by using the `License.init` method then access them via `License.licenses`:

 ```crystal